Support from FASE's Education Technology Office

 This guide presents a comprehensive comparison table for the Crowdmark and Gradescope assessment grading platforms.

-If you are planning to use Gradescope in your course, you would need to secure a license independently and we’d also encourage you to review our blog post before incorporating Gradescope into your course: Tips to safely implement un-vetted tools in your course
+If you are planning to use Gradescope in your course, you would need to secure a license independently.

 1. Crowdmark vs. Gradescope feature comparison